 My Name is Jeff Benay, and I have consulted with the Abenaki for over 30 years.

 I hold a Doctorate in Educational Leadership and Policy Analysis.
 I am a Phi Beta Kappa, Summa Cum Laude graduate with a Master’s Degree in Counseling, Organizational and Foundational Studies.

 While my consulting takes me all over the world, today I am here as a Vermonter.
-I am proud to call the Green Mountain State my home, a place I have raised my two childeren in a positive physical, cultural, and intellectual environment.
+I am proud to call the Green Mountain State my home, a place where I have raised my two children in a positive physical, cultural, and intellectual environment.

-As such, l am thoroughly ashamed of how we have treated our original inhabitants.
+As such, I am thoroughly ashamed of how we have treated our original inhabitants.

 A few months later, we were shocked to find out that the language of the bill would not pass muster with the Federal Arts and Crafts Board thus denying Abenaki artisans the ability to sell their crafts as “native-made.”

-Once again, the Abenaki had placed their faith with the State only to find out that last minute tinkering of the bill by the Attorney General’s Office thwarted their sought after state recognition.
+Once again, the Abenaki had placed their faith in the State only to find out that the last-minute tinkering of the bill by the Attorney General’s Office thwarted their sought-after state recognition.

 I am reminded of a Tribal Elder‘s conversation with me: